livepeer/docs/docs/source/developers.rst

 For the livepeer media server implementation, take a look at the `LPMS repo`_.
 It requires some video engineering knowledge.
 The `demuxed conf videos`_ and the `Apple Live streaming doc`_ are good resources to start learning.

-If you're interested in the any of the above challenges, or are building video features into an application, jump into our `development chat room on Gitter`_ and join the conversation.
+If you're interested in the any of the above challenges, or are building video features into an application, jump into our `development chat room on Discord`_ and join the conversation.

 .. _protocol repo: https://github.com/livepeer/protocol
 .. _Solidity: https://solidity.readthedocs.io/en/develop/